by Julian Buchanan 1st September 2014

 This is a thought provoking animation.
 It Illustrates well that prohibition, incarceration and fierce law enforcement have failed to deter illegal drugs (depicted by DRUGO the Dragon).
 Indeed prohibition has caused more collateral damage than the illicit drugs would ever posed [see].
 But while the analogy in this animation is thought provoking and challenges the folly of prohibition, it is also somewhat misleading.
 While DRUGO, the outlawed and persecuted dragon in the animation was demonised, the many relatives of DRUGO (who we are led to believe are not part of the dragon family), better known as LEGALO (alcohol, tobacco, caffeine, pharmaceutical drugs, food drugs etc) – have been living like royalty in the kingdom, fully accommodated, promoted, integrated and supported by Kings and Queens across the nations, and enjoyed by the masses.
 But the LEGALO dragons have been airbrushed out of the animation as if they didn’t exist.

 The animation suggests a life without DRUGO might be a desirable utopia but concludes it’s better that we learn to live with DRUGO.
 As if somehow a world without those drugs that have been criminalised (cannabis, opiates, LSD, cocaine etc) might in some way be desirable?
 Drugs have never been the main problem – its drug policies and cultures that are the problem.
-So this utopian ideal – a world without DRUGO – is shared but the animation is silent about the LEGALO dragons and thereby feeds into the distorted dominant discourses on what we have come to regard as ‘drugs’.
+So a world without DRUGO is promoted as a utopian but unachievable ideal and learning to live with DRUGO is suggested as a pragmatic second best option, while the animation remains silent about the legal and cultural accommodation of LEGALO dragons and in doing so feeds into the distorted dominant discourses on what we have come to see and understand as ‘drugs’.

 There has never been a war on the drugs.
-We have a war against a particular drug dragon (DRUGO) not only have the other drug dragons been privileged they are not recognised as dragons.
-It suggests there is only one threat and one dragon – DRUGO.
-So this animation sidesteps the crux of the problem – the fiercely imposed drug apartheid with all its propaganda, misinformation and unfair treatment of illicit drugs and indeed illicit drug users.
-If we are to tackle the drug apartheid we need to acknowledge and address the institutionalised inequalities, the abuse of power and the misinformation that has created this untenable bifurcation of drugs.
+We have a war against a particular drug dragon (DRUGO).
+Not only have the other drug dragons been privileged they are not even acknowledged as drug dragons.
+The video suggests there is only one threat and one dragon.
+So this animation sidesteps the crux of the problem – the fiercely imposed drug apartheid upheld by myths, misinformation and at times barbaric treatment of illicit drugs and indeed illicit drug users.
+If we are to tackle the drug apartheid we need to acknowledge and address the institutionalised inequalities, the abuse of power and the false assumption that have created this untenable bifurcation of substances.

 It’s ironic too because the animation suggests society is hostile to drugs and needs to learn to be more tolerant and accommodating of drugs.
 When in reality society is probably more pro-drugs and using more substances now than it’s ever done with BigPharma and BigLegalDrugsBusiness sitting very nicely with us wherever we go and whatever we do readily supplying and encouraging (legal) drug use.
-But then they aren’t drug dragons are they?
+But then people using LEGALO like those in this video aren’t taking dangerous drugs – are they?

 A new study finds drunk driving 9 times likelier to kill than drugged driving.